 You can use the include() function like this:

-This will include your default header & footer that has been stored in separate files called header.php & footer.php.
+This will include your default header & footer that have been stored in separate files called header.php & footer.php.
 If your header & footer are always the same, and only the middle content changes, this is a great way to prevent you having to manually type the header & footer on every page.

 echo 'The individual page contents go here';